ChoosingBestCoveringArrayConstructor/data/README.md

-This repository presents the training and test data used in the paper named as "An Approach for Choosing the Best Covering Array Constructor to Use".
+The training and test data used in the paper named as "An Approach for Choosing the Best Covering Array Constructor to Use" is provided in here.
 All data (row) in the files are the average of five runs on different configuration space.
 The attributes are:

 * k: Number of configuration options
 * t: Strength of covering array